GeotrekCE/Geotrek-admin/docs/import-data/import-from-touristic-data-systems.rst

 * ``XXX`` by unique national park code (ex: PNE)

 You can duplicate the class.
 Each class must have a different name.
-Don't forget the u character before strings if they contain non-ascii characters.

 In this case categories and types in Geotrek database have to be the same as in Esprit parc database.
 Otherwise missing categories and types will be created in Geotrek database.

-Imported contents will be automatically published and approved.
+Imported contents will be automatically published and approved (certified).

 If you use an url that filters a unique category, you can change its name.
 Example to get only Honey products and set the Geotrek category and type in which import them: